mjpritchard/test-decap-help/content/docs/interactive-computing/creating-a-virtual-environment-in-the-notebooks-service.md

 simple to activate the virtual environment in the same way as above and use `pip` to install more packages.

-## Step 2: Making the notebook service recognise your new kernel
+## Step 2: Making the notebooks service recognise your new kernel

 These steps are also run from the notebooks' service shell, as above.